 Caring for leather without the shine

-When I started detailing, "leather conditioner" meant one thing: that slick, slightly plasticky stuff that makes seats look wet for about three days and then crack in about three years.
-Most of what's sold as "leather care" is really a gloss-forward dressing designed to make the seats photograph well at a used-car lot.
-It's not what a good leather seat actually wants.
+When I started, "leather conditioner" meant that slick plasticky stuff that makes seats look wet for three days, cracks them in three years, and smells like a rental-car deodorizer.
+Most of what's sold as "leather care" is gloss-forward dressing engineered for used-car-lot photography.
+It's not what a seat actually wants.
+A cared-for seat at ten years beats a neglected one at two, every time.

 What leather actually wants is to be kept clean, kept out of direct sun when possible, and very occasionally given a breathable, matte-finish cream — the kind that sinks in and disappears rather than sitting on top and glaring.